top of page

 A. Corpus luteum formation:

-• The ruptured follicle transforms into the corpus luteum, a temporary endocrine structure that secretes progesterone and estrogen.
+• The corpus luteum is a temporary endocrine structure that secretes both progesterone and estrogen.

 B. Progesterone production: